Connecting People and Possibilities: The History of FedEx

-- 2007 Hungary: FedEx Express acquires Flying-Cargo Hungary Kft.
+- 2007 Hungary: FedEx Express acquired Flying-Cargo Hungary Kft.

 - 2011 Mexico: FedEx Express acquired Servicios Nacionales Mupa, S.A. de C.V.
 (MultiPack).

 - 2012 Poland: FedEx Corporation acquired courier company Courier Opek Sp.z o.o.
 (Opek).

 - 2012 France: FedEx Corporation acquired express transportation company TATEX.

 - 2012 Brazil: FedEx Corporation acquired transportation and logistics provider Rapidão Cometa.

 - 2014 Africa: FedEx Express acquired Supaswift businesses in South Africa and six other countries; Botswana, Malawi, Mozambique, Namibia, Swaziland and Zambia.

 - 2014 North America: FedEx Corporation acquired Bongo International, a leader in cross-border enablement technologies and solutions, and rebranded it as FedEx Cross Border.

-- 2015 North America: FedEx Corporation acquires GENCO, one of North America’s largest third-party logistics providers, and rebranded it as FedEx Supply Chain.
+- 2015 North America: FedEx Corporation acquired GENCO, one of North America’s largest third-party logistics providers, and rebranded it as FedEx Supply Chain.

 - 2016 Europe: FedEx Corporation acquired TNT Express, one of the world’s largest express delivery companies, which offers road and air delivery services in Europe, the Middle East and Africa, Asia Pacific, and the Americas.